gaurichaudhari9/image-classification-cnn/README.md

-# Image Classification with Convolutional Neural Networks
+# Investigating Transfer Learning and Scratch Training for Image Recognition

 ## Overview
 This project explores image classification using convolutional neural networks (CNNs).
 The goal is to classify images into three categories - apparel, chairs, and footwear.